![]() |

 The date I was looking forward to.
 The movie I was looking forward to.
 The wedding I was looking forward to.
 The camping trip I was looking forward to.
 The overseas trip I was looking forward to.
 The new album I was looking forward to.

-Then, even a day where nothing happened is time.
+Even a day where nothing happened is time.

 Time can be eaten.